Otitis media: Causes

 The common cause of all forms of otitis media is dysfunction of the Eustachian tube.
 This is usually due to inflammation of the mucous membranes in the nasopharynx, which can be caused by a viral upper respiratory tract infection (URTI), strep throat, or possibly by allergies.

-By reflux or aspiration of unwanted secretions from the nasopharynx into the normally sterile middle-ear space, the fluid may then become infected — usually with bacteria.
+By reflux or aspiration of unwanted secretions from the nasopharynx into the normally sterile middle-ear space, the fluid may then become infected – usually with bacteria.
 The virus that caused the initial upper respiratory infection can itself be identified as the pathogen causing the infection.

 Diagnosis

-As its typical symptoms overlap with other conditions, such as acute external otitis, symptoms alone are not sufficient to predict whether acute otitis media is present; it has to be complemented by visualization of the tympanic membrane.
+As its typical symptoms overlap with those of other conditions, such as acute external otitis, symptoms alone are insufficient to predict whether acute otitis media is present; they must be complemented by visualization of the tympanic membrane.
 Examiners may use a pneumatic otoscope with a rubber bulb attached to assess the mobility of the tympanic membrane.
-Other methods to diagnose otitis media is with a tympanometry, reflectometry or hearing test.
+Other methods to diagnose otitis media are with a tympanometry, reflectometry, or a hearing test.

 In more severe cases, such as those with associated hearing loss or high fever, audiometry, tympanogram, temporal bone CT and MRI can be used to assess for associated complications, such as mastoid effusion, subperiosteal abscess formation, bony destruction, venous thrombosis or meningitis.